dunamismax/dunamismax/README.md

 ### Support My Work

-If you find my work on `go-scaffold` and The Go-Pragmatic Stack valuable, please consider supporting me.
+If you find my work on `go-stdlib-scaffold` and The Pure Go Standard Library Stack valuable, please consider supporting me.
 It helps me dedicate more time to creating and maintaining high-quality open-source projects.

 <p align="center">
   <a href="https://coff.ee/dunamismax" target="_blank">